Thousands of Yemenis caught up in fighting - ICRC

 The Geneva-based ICRC urged all combatants to grant it immediate access and security guarantees.

-Concerned about the humanitarian and security crisis in Yemen, Gulf Arab states and the West pledged more than $4 billion (2.58 billion pounds) in aid to the impoverished state last month, $3.25 billion of which pledged by Saudi Arabia alone.
+Concerned about the humanitarian and security crisis in Yemen, Gulf Arab states and the West pledged more than $4 billion in aid to the impoverished state last month, $3.25 billion of which pledged by Saudi Arabia alone.

 About 40 percent of Yemenis live on less than $2 a day.
 Aid agencies said in May almost half of them lack enough to eat.

-To the east of Lahej, four insurgents were killed on Tuesday night while preparing a car bomb in the militant-held town of Shaqra, another security official said.

-Militants also fired mortars on Wednesday at the headquarters of an army brigade in Kod, a town near the southern city of Zinjibar, killing two soldiers, including Colonel Nasser al-Qadi, and wounding 12 others, a military source said.

-In north Yemen, tribal mediators have begun trying to end months of fighting between Shi'ite Muslim rebels and rival Sunni Muslim Salafis near the Saudi border, a Salafi spokesman said.
+In northern Yemen, tribal mediators have begun trying to end months of fighting between Shi'ite rebels and Sunni Muslim Salafis near the Saudi border, a Salafi spokesman said.

-The move comes one day after the Shi'ite rebels, or Houthis, agreed to join national dialogue aimed at resolving Yemen's multiple political conflicts.

-The Houthis, who have fought the government on and off since 2004, exploited the anti-Saleh uprising to escape state control in the rugged northern province of Saada, where they have also battled their ultra-orthodox Salafi rivals.
+The "Houthi" rebels, who have fought the government on and off since 2004, exploited the anti-Saleh uprising to escape state control in the rugged northern province of Saada, where they have also battled their ultra-orthodox Salafi rivals.

 Saudi Arabia briefly intervened on the Sanaa government side in 2009.
 The world's leading oil exporter is hostile to the rising regional power of Shi'ite Iran and faces periodic unrest among its own Shi'ite minority in eastern provinces.

+The Houthis, now in control of much of the north, agreed on Tuesday to join a national dialogue aimed at resolving Yemen's multiple political conflicts.

-(Reporting by Mohammed Ghobari in Sanaa and Mohammed Mukhashaf in Aden; Writing by Rania El Gamal; Editing by Sami Aboudi and Mark Heinrich)
+(Reporting by Mohammed Ghobari in Sanaa; Writing by Rania El Gamal in Dubai; Editing by Sami Aboudi and Alistair Lyon)